FWangZil/AptoStall/README.md

 # AptoStall Smart Contract

-A production-grade, minimal smart contract package implementing a **Kiosk-style fixed-price marketplace** on the Aptos blockchain.
+A production-grade, minimal smart contract package implementing a **Stall-style fixed-price marketplace** on the Aptos blockchain.

 ## 🎯 Overview

 This marketplace allows:
-- **Sellers** to create isolated resource accounts that hold "Kiosk" resources
+- **Sellers** to create isolated resource accounts that hold "Stall" resources
 - **Sellers** to list any transferable object (NFT or fungible token) at a fixed price
 - **Buyers** to atomically purchase items, with automatic payment transfer and event emission
 - Simple fixed-price offers (no auctions or dynamic pricing)